RetroAchievements/docs/docs/general/faq.md

 3. Proof of Completion:

    - General Proof Requirements:
-     - Supply a direct, plain-text link (do not use website markdowns or embedded images) to your proof.
+     - Supply a direct, plain-text link (do not use Markdown or embedded images) to your proof.
      - Use external hosting services (e.g., imgur, YouTube, or a cloud service) for screenshots or videos.
 Local file links or embedded images are not accepted.
    - Proof by Achievement Type:
      - Progression Achievements: A link to another unlocked progression achievement later in the game is acceptable.
 Otherwise an appropriate screenshot will likely suffice.
      - Challenge Achievements: Full video evidence is required from the start of the challenge to the end.
 Even if the achievement has a challenge icon showing, you must provide video proof.
 Evidence needs to capture the triggering moment, show the active challenge icon (or when it falsely disappears), and confirm that Hardcore mode was active if it is a Hardcore request.
-     - Other Achievements: A clear screenshot or a link to another related achievement (only possible if the requested achievement was already done) is usually sufficient.
+     - Other Achievements: A clear screenshot or a link to another related achievement (only possible if the requested achievement was already done) is usually enough.
 Use your best judgment if a video might be warranted.
      - Network Issues: A clear screenshot showing the achievement unlocked in your emulator is the best proof if you notice before closing your emulator.
-Otherwise the above types still apply.
+Otherwise, the above types still apply.

 4. Link Verification:
    - Before sending your request, use the Preview function to verify that all your links work correctly.
-We do not have the capacity to fix or follow up on broken/mis formatted links, and any invalid links will result in an immediate denial.
+We do not have the capacity to fix or follow up on broken/misformatted links, and any invalid links will result in an immediate denial.

 #### A Few Important Reminders:

 - These guidelines are in place because we receive a high volume of manual unlock requests, and many are incomplete or improperly formatted.
 Missing or invalid information leads to denial without response.
 - Even if your submission meets all the requirements, the RA team reserves the right to deny the request if the provided proof is deemed insufficient.
 - Manual unlocks are intended for players with proof of earning achievements that did not trigger on site due to a bug or network issue.
-They are **not** intended for, and will not be awarded to players who have played the game prior to a set being available, or on an another inherently unsupported platform (original hardware for example), or before you started playing on RetroAchievements.
+They are **not** intended for, and will not be awarded to players who have played the game prior to a set being available, or on another inherently unsupported platform (original hardware, for example), or before you started playing on RetroAchievements.
 - If you haven’t received an unlock after several days, double-check that your request adhered to these guidelines.
 For further clarification or if you believe your request was handled in error, please feel free to contact the Moderation team.

 #### In summary how to request a manual unlock